kirasok/fuse-archive.yazi/README.md

 2. (optional) `excluded_extensions`: A list of extensions that will be excluded from mounting.

 3. (optional) `extra_extensions`: A list of extensions to add to the supported mount list.
-This is useful if you want to mount an archive format that I may have missed or am unaware is supported by fuse-archive.
+   This is useful if you want to mount an archive format that I may have missed or unawared it is supported by fuse-archive.

 4. (optional) `mount_options`: String of mount options to be used when mounting the archive, separated by comma or space.
    List of options: `fuse-archive -h`

+5. (optional) `mount_root_dir`: Full path of the directory where you want to mount the archive.
+Default is `/tmp`.

 ```lua
 require("fuse-archive"):setup({